seinecle/codapps/docs/generated-slides/subdir/general-prez-release-process_temp_html.md

 - Apple's App Store includes fewer apps, but these apps are carefully selected and often made by companies which make revenues from them

 //ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vTu8D_1UD15eBbLetOkhZ7TrPpmFZePNw4mbL0LgbQoGqCrahbpr1SdcRJqkJOvzVnLuZ6DHaQQf-1W/pub?w=1434&h=791[align="center",title="Google and Apple have different strategies for their app stores"]
+image::Google-and-Apple-have-different-strategies-for-their-app-stores.png[align="center",title="Google and Apple have different strategies for their app stores"]
+{nbsp} +

 //ST: !